 Just because the landlord owns the building you're renting doesn't give them the right to barge in whenever they like.
 As a tenant, you have the right to a reasonable level of privacy.
 There may be times when the landlord needs to access your rental property to do a repair or check something, but they are generally required to give you notice beforehand.
 They also have the right to conduct reasonable background checks into a prospective tenant's credit history and crime records.

-It's important to know your rights, as well as your legal responsibilities, as a tenant when you have a dispute with your landlord.
-If you have a particular question or need legal counsel for a legal action related to your rental, you will want to speak with a local real estate attorney.
-Get a free legal evaluation of your dispute from an experienced lawyer.
+It's important to know your rights, as well as your legal responsibilities, when you have a dispute with your landlord.
+If you have a particular question or need legal counsel for a legal action related to your rental, you'll want to speak with an experienced landlord-tenant attorney near you today.